 This is another personal type of question which could be an annoying, asked at the time of a business interview.
 The answer to this question may replicate to where the candidate sees themselves after a certain period in their life.
 So it is really important that such a question is answered very wisely.
 This is a question which already has a future plan associated with it, if the person has been chosen as a future employee.

-The correct insightful questions can prove to be highly beneficial for both the interviewer and interviewee.
+The correct insightful questions in job interview process can prove to be highly beneficial for both the interviewer and interviewee.
 Both are strangers to one another before and during the interview.
-Once they begin their conversation then the right questions asked can actually make them more comfortable with each other and start building a relationship with one another.
+Once they begin their conversation then the good job interview questions asked can actually make them more comfortable with each other and start building a relationship with one another.
 The interviewer will also be benefited as they can understand the behavior and qualities of the candidate in a much better way.
 And if the candidate answers every question properly then they will be the first person under consideration for this post.